matheusneder/root-finding/README.md

 # Root finding

-Root finding of mathematical functions using numerical calculus algorithms writed in C language (C ISO/IEC 9899:1990):
+Root finding of mathematical functions using numerical calculus algorithms writed in C language (C ISO/IEC 9899:1990).
+I wrote this project while studying numerical calculus on university.

+**This code should be useful to perform root finding in limited hardware such micro-controllers.**

+Available algorithms:

 - [Newton Rhapson](root-finding/src/RootFindingNewtonRhapson.c)
 - [Cordas](root-finding/src/RootFindingCordas.c)